 Applicant rates at the medical school have skyrocketed.
 The quality, diversity and commitment of the applicants are impressive, but more than two-thirds receive competing offers from other schools.
 Attracting the best applicants hinges on the ability to offer competitive scholarship support—and this new medical school won’t have loyal, committed alumni able to help for at least a few decades.

 With their generous gift, the Youkeys are creating a legacy that will live on for generations, encouraging scholarship winners to stay and practice in the Upstate, and making the USC School of Medicine Greenville more competitive.

-William Schmidt III, MD, PhD, medical director of GHS Children’s Hospital, wife Jean and his family made a $1 million donation to create the Children’s Hospital Seed Fund for Advanced Pediatrics.
+William Schmidt III, MD, PhD, medical director of Prisma Health Children’s Hospital, wife Jean and his family made a $1 million donation to create the Children’s Hospital Seed Fund for Advanced Pediatrics.
 This endowment will support “big leap forward” pediatric innovations and help make the hospital a regional leader in advanced care.

 Shortly after their gift was announced September 8, a matching contribution from an anonymous donor also was announced.
 Decisions on how the money is used will occur as new breakthroughs and technologies become available.

 Children’s Hospital—the Upstate’s only pediatric hospital recognized by the national Children’s Hospital Association—has 185 primary and specialty physicians and features nearly 40 pediatric specialties.
 The hospital and its practices tallied nearly 500,000 visits this year.